Pattern of Injuries and Associated Behavioural Factors among Older Adults Attending an Urban Primary Health Care Facility in Delhi

 Keywords:

-Injury among older adults is an important public health concern, particularly in low- and middle-income countries.1 A community-based cross-sectional study was conducted among geriatric patients attending an urban health centre in East Delhi to assess the association between behavioural factors and the nature of injuries.
-A total of 150 elderly participants were interviewed using a pre-tested semi-structured questionnaire, and data were analysed using SPSS version 25.
-Smoking was reported by 8.67% of participants, and alcohol consumption by 2.67%.
-A statistically significant association was observed between smoking and bruising injuries (p < 0.0001), whereas alcohol consumption was not significantly associated with the nature of injury (p = 0.719).
-The findings highlight the importance of incorporating behavioural risk assessment, particularly smoking history, into routine geriatric care and injury prevention strategies at the primary health care level
+Background: Injuries among older adults represent an important but often under recognised public health problem, especially in low- and middle-income countries.
+Aims & Objectives: To examine the relationship between behavioural factors and the pattern of injuries among geriatric patients attending an urban health centre.
+Methodology: This community-based cross-sectional study was conducted among geriatric patients attending an urban health centre in East Delhi.
+A total of 150 elderly participants were interviewed using a pretested semi-structured questionnaire, and the data were analysed using SPSS version 25.0.
+Results: Smoking was reported by 8.67% of participants and alcohol consumption by 2.67%.
+A statistically significant association was observed between smoking and bruising injuries (p < 0.0001).
+However, alcohol consumption did not show a statistically significant association with the nature of injury (p = 0.719).
+Conclusion: The findings emphasise the need to include behavioural risk assessment, particularly smoking history, as part of routine geriatric evaluation and injury prevention strategies at the primary health care level.

 Downloads